Great White apologizes for mask-less show in North Dakota

 A different iteration of Great White that included longtime frontman Jack Russell and that performed under the name Jack Russell’s Great White was involved in one of the most tragic concerts in U.S. history in 2003.
 During a show at The Station nightclub in Rhode Island, the band’s pyrotechnics sparked a fast-moving blaze that caused a bottleneck as fans tried to flee.
 The fire killed 100 people, including the band’s guitarist, Ty Longley, and injured more than 200 others.

 Russell isn’t part of the band that performed in Dickinson and still has his own version.
 Great White is now fronted by lead singer Mitch Malloy, who is from Dickinson, a city of about 23,000 people.
+Founding guitarist Mark Kendall is the only Great White member who was both at The Station show, where he was a guest guitarist, and the Dickinson show.